 We expect students to be in school.
 Any absence for a school day without parent consent or school approval is unexcused and the student will be considered truant.
-The consequence for a first is a one-day suspension from school and a required parent conference before being reinstated to school.
+The consequence for a first unexcused is a detention.
+If a third unexcused happens, parents will be contacted by the principal.
 Further truancies may result in an expulsion from school.

-Unexcused Absences From a Class for 5th-12th Grade
+Unexcused Absences From a Class for 9th-12th Grade

-The first unexcused absence will result in an hour of detention for 9th-12th grade, and 30 minutes for 5th-8th grade.
-The second unexcused absence will double the detention time.
+The first unexcused absence will result in an hour of detention for 9th-12th grade, The second unexcused absence will double the detention time.
 The third unexcused absence from a class will result in a suspension from school and a parental conference with the Principal before being allowed back in class.